aws-samples/vpn-gateway-strongswan/README.md

 When you configure a customer gateway in your AWS environment, you’ll specify certificate-based authentication and associate your customer gateway private certificate with the customer gateway.

-Later, when your VPN connection and tunnels are established, this association ensures that only a customer gateway that has this customer gateway private certificate can connect to your AWS environment.
+Later, when your VPN connection and tunnels are established, this association helps to ensure that only a customer gateway that has this customer gateway private certificate can connect to your AWS environment.

 #### Export certificates and customer gateway private key
 Once you’ve created the private CAs and the customer gateway private certificate, you’ll need to save copies of the associated certificates to your desktop copies.